 We’ve got lots of shops for you to browse while you wait for your flight to Scotland.
 If you enjoy a bargain, check out the deals in World Duty Free.
-Pick up any health and beauty bits from Boots or grab a book for your flight at Pocket Shop, conveniently located in the South departure lounge by gates 1-20.
-We’ve got fashion and beauty stores too, like Kurt Geiger and Pandora, so you can treat yourself to something new.
-Or, why not relax at Aerospa, which offers an array of beauty treatments in as little as 15 minutes?
+Pick up any health and beauty bits from Boots or get your fashion fix at Kurt Geiger and Pandora, so you can treat yourself to something new.

 You’ll also find some great cafés, bars and restaurants where you can relax and enjoy some food before you fly.
 Pret a Manger is great for whatever time you’re at the airport, with organic coffee, sandwiches, wraps, salads, hot food and even sushi.
-For a sit-down meal before you fly, you’ve got a few options; browse the menu at All Bar One, grab a yummy brunch at Giraffe or choose something delicious from everyone’s favourite, Wetherspoon.
+For a sit-down meal before you fly, you’ve got a few options; browse the menu at All Bar One, Factory Bar and Wetherspoon.
 You can also try some authentic Indian ‘Grab & Go’ cuisine at Wrapchic before you pass through security.

 If you prefer the finer things in life, why not book into one of our five fantastic airport lounges for a small fee?
 Enjoy comfy seating, complimentary food & drinks, and WiFi.

 Whether you’re arriving by car, train, bus, or taxi, Birmingham Airport is easy to get to.
 Drivers will find a choice of seven car parks, which are all easily accessible from the terminal on foot or via the courtesy shuttle bus.
 Book a car park space online in advance and save up to 70%.